awesto/django-shop/docs/sources/reference/cart-checkout.rst

 On the checkout page, the customer has to fill out a few forms.
 These can be a contact form, shipping and billing addresses, payment and shipping methods, and many more.
 Which ones depend on the configuration, the legal regulations and the requirements of the shop's implementation.
-In :ref:`reference/cascade-plugins` all shop specific CMS plugins are listed.
+In :doc:`cascade-plugins` all shop specific CMS plugins are listed.
 They can be combined into whatever makes sense for a successful checkout.